Sorting the Sunday Pile, Week 13: Saints, Vikings make moves in crowded NFC race

 Plus the AFC West mess, Gronk needs to be suspended and some curious coaching moves

-The NFC developed a little bit of clarity on Sunday afternoon, but even the tiniest bit of clarity in the NFL is very often but a faint signal through the noise of the playoff picture.
+The NFC developed a little bit of clarity Sunday afternoon, but even the tiniest bit of clarity in the NFL is very often but a faint signal through the noise of the playoff picture.
 Put more simply: Case Keenum and Drew Brees led their respective teams to crucial victories against other quality NFC opponents, establishing themselves among the cream of the crop in a very difficult conference.

 Don't get mad if you root for someone else here, because there is a lot to unpack in the NFC.
 But to the initial point, the Vikings and Saints both look fully capable of running the table against anyone in the conference.
 New Orleans manhandled the Panthers, putting enough pressure on Cam Newton, who was dealing with the absence of Greg Olsen and Ryan Kalil, to stymie the Carolina offense and hold the Panthers to 21 points.